ahmedhshahin/CenTime/readme.md

 - `pid_sids`: a tuple of shape `(1,)` that contains the patient ID and the study ID for the current sample.
 This is used to group the scans of the same patient together.
 - `clinical_data` (optional): a tensor of shape `(D,)` that contains the clinical data for the current sample, `D` is the number of clinical features after pre-processing.
 This is used to condition the model on the clinical data.
 If you do not have clinical data, you can ignore this key.

-Preprocessing details is provided in the paper.
+Preprocessing details are provided in the paper.
 We used the following preprocessing steps:

 - CT scans
   - Resampling to a common voxel size of 1mm x 1mm x 1mm